 Achieving Zero Energy on Discovery has led APS to set new energy performance goals on all future projects.
 Where feasible, Zero Energy will be a goal of every project.

 One of the Most Sustainable Schools in the Nation

-Alice West Fleet Elementary School was built to accommodate 750 students and is targeted for Zero Energy and LEED Platinum certification.
-Furthermore, the design principles also include use of the Well Building Standard which explores over 100 features that address the building’s impact on occupant health and wellness by concentrating on seven concepts which include: Air, Water, Nourishment, Light, Fitness, Comfort and Mind.
+Alice West Fleet Elementary School was built to accommodate 750 students and is certified Zero Energy and LEED Gold.
+The design principles also include use of the Well Building Standard, which explores over 100 features that address the building’s impact on occupant health and wellness.
+It does this by concentrating on seven concepts that include: Air, Water, Nourishment, Light, Fitness, Comfort and Mind.
 Although this project is not pursuing WELL Certification, it has incorporated many WELL features to benefit all occupants.

 This building is designed to require less maintenance, provide enhanced indoor air quality, and increase occupant productivity, all while saving Arlington County substantial amounts of money in operating costs.
 The project is designed to achieve National Energy Goals to match the energy performance of the district’s flagship school, Discovery Elementary, and use one-third of the energy of a typical APS elementary school with an Energy Use Index (EUI) of 21.
-The energy consumption will be offset by a 582 kW solar array located on the roof of the new school.
-This will make it the largest Zero Energy School in the United States.
+The energy consumption will be offset by a 582 kW solar array located on the roof.
+At the time of completion, Alice West Fleet Elementary is the largest Zero Energy school in the United States.